‘The Walking Dead’ Season 7 Finale Spoilers: Who Is Most Likely To Die?

 Eugene

 Sasha and Rosita gave Eugene the perfect opportunity to escape the Sanctuary recently, however, he declined.
-Whether this was fear, or the fact he has switched sides, to Rosita, especially, it was likely a tipping point.
+Whether this was fear or the fact he has switched sides, to Rosita, especially, it was likely a tipping point.
 Promotional images for the Season 7 finale of The Walking Dead show Negan and Eugene together.
-While it is unclear where they are, by watching the Episode 16 trailer above, it is revealed the pair end up together outside Alexandria.
+While it is unclear where they are, by watching the Episode 16 trailer above, it is revealed the pair ends up together outside Alexandria.

 Another part of the trailer shows Rosita with a shocked look on her face.
 Is she shocked to see Eugene there next to Negan, or is it something else?
 If it is because it has become apparent Eugene has truly switched sides, maybe Rosita will shoot him in the Season 7 finale of The Walking Dead.